johnnyreilly/webpack-esbuild-why-not-both/README.md

 ## Migrating an existing project to esbuild

-It's very straightforward to migrate a project which uses either `babel-loader` or `ts-loader` to esbuild-loader.
+It's very straightforward to migrate a project which uses either `babel-loader` or `ts-loader` to `esbuild-loader`.
 You install the dependency:

 ```bash
 npm i -D esbuild-loader
 ```

-Then if we are currently using babel-loader, we make this change to our `webpack.config.js`:
+Then if we are currently using `babel-loader`, we make this change to our `webpack.config.js`:

 ```diff
   module.exports = {